ChristianMct/helium-artifacts/README.md

 # Helium – Artifacts

-This repository contains the artifacts of the paper _HElium: Scalable MPC among Lightweight Participants and under Churn_.
+This repository contains the artifacts of the paper _Helium: Scalable MPC among Lightweight Participants and under Churn_.
 The paper will appear at CCS 2024 and is already available at [https://eprint.iacr.org/2024/194](https://eprint.iacr.org/2024/194).

 ## List of artifacts
-- The HElium repository
+- The Helium repository
-    - contains: the code for the HElium system
+    - contains: the code for the Helium system
     - hosted at [https://github.com/ChristianMct/helium](https://github.com/ChristianMct/helium)
     - mirrored at [https://zenodo.org/doi/10.5281/zenodo.11045945](https://zenodo.org/doi/10.5281/zenodo.11045945)
     - is **main artifact** and constitutes its reusable, more documented part
 - The present artifact repository
-    - imports the HElium repository at `v0.2.1`
+    - imports the Helium repository at `v0.2.1`
     - contains:
-        - an HElium application implementing the paper's experiment
+        - an Helium application implementing the paper's experiment
         - an MP-SPDZ application implementing the paper's baseline
         - scripts for building and running both experiments.
     - hosted at [https://github.com/ChristianMct/helium-artifacts](https://github.com/ChristianMct/helium-artifacts)